Who Was Earl Warren?

 Heads Inquiry Into JFK Assassination

-In addition to his work on the Supreme Court, Earl Warren also ran the 1963-64 investigation into the assassination of President John F. Kennedy.
+In addition to his work on the Supreme Court, Warren also ran the 1963-64 investigation into the assassination of President John F. Kennedy.
 He had been asked by President Lyndon B. Johnson to serve on this investigative committee, which became known as the Warren Commission.
 In the affiliated report, investigators asserted that Kennedy had been killed by a lone gunman, Lee Harvey Oswald.
 They found no evidence of Oswald's involvement in a larger conspiracy.

-After 16 years on the bench, Earl Warren retired from the Supreme Court in 1969.
+After 16 years on the bench, Warren retired from the Supreme Court in 1969.
 After suffering from a series of heart problems in his final years, Warren died on July 9, 1974, of congestive heart failure.
 His colleague, Associate Justice Thurgood Marshall, shared his thoughts about Warren with The New York Times, saying "When history is written, he'll go down as one of the greatest chief justices the country has ever been blessed with."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!